 Short CV

-Caroline Linhart completed her Biology studies at the University of Vienna, earning her MSc in Ecology with a specialization in water research and microbiology.
+Caroline Linhart completed her Biology studies at the University of Vienna, earning her MSc in Ecology with a specialization

 She gained initial experience as an ecologist through roles in various research institutions, including the Limnological Station Lunz/See and Wassercluster Lunz, as well as environmental authorities such as the Lower Austrian Environmental Protection Agency (NUA) and environmental companies like Blattfische and Technisches Büro für Gewässerökologie Wels, and Eb&P Umweltbüro GmbH, Klagenfurt.
 Her work was closely related to the EU Water Framework Directive (WFD), encompassing tasks such as the identification of bio-indicators (macrozoobenthos and algae), geodata collection, and water quality data analysis.